gonzex/test_abidocs/doc/input_variables/basic.md

 For B-spline interpolation: einterp(2:4): Order of B-spline for the three reduced directions.
-Cubic spline (3) is the recomended value.
+Cubic spline (3) is the recommended value.

 * * *